bryanwweber/bryanwweber.github.io/_posts/2014-01-08-installing-cantera-on-ubuntu-12.04.3-from-scratch-source-with-Intel-compilers.md

 With the `apt-get` installs out of the way, its time to move on to the Python dependencies.
 First up is `pip`, which makes installing the other dependencies much easier.
-One note - if you do not have admin access (i.e. `sudo` rights) on the particular machine you're using, be sure to specify the `--user` option to all of the following commands (and you'll have to have gotten a sysadmin to do the previous steps.
+One note - if you do not have admin access (i.e. `sudo` rights) on the particular machine you're using, be sure to specify the `--user` option to all of the following `easy_install` commands (and you'll have to have gotten a sysadmin to do the previous steps).
-The `--user` option will install the packages in the directory `/home/username/.local/lib/pythonX.Y/site-packages`, which is editable by the user.
+The `--user` option will install the packages in the directory `/home/username/.local/lib/pythonX.Y/site-packages`, which is editable by the user and thus doesn't require super-user rights.

     wget https://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py \
     -O - | sudo python3.2